But before using edible flowers, there are a few simple but very important rules to follow:

 Common Names: Mayweed, scented mayweed, pinheads, pineapple weed, German-hundskamille

 Chamomile is an annual with feathery leaves and small, white, daisy-like, sweet aromatic flowers.
-It is a member of Asteraceae/Compositae family and is represented by two common varieties German Chamomile (Chamomilla recutita) and Roman Chamomile (Chamaemelum nobile).
+It is a member of Asteraceae/Compositae family and is represented by two common varieties of German Chamomile (Chamomilla recutita) and Roman Chamomile (Chamaemelum nobile).

 Both, the leaves and the flowers are edible.
 German chamomile is commonly considered to be the best chamomile for making tea as it is has a nice, sweet taste.